Beginner’s Mind

 Shunryu Suzuki Roshi

-How often do we have this experience of our minds in a state of openness and curiosity?
+How often do we experience our minds in a state of openness and curiosity?
 Not that often!
 Our minds are conditioned to function “like lint, sticking to the familiar,” even when the familiar way of thinking limits our growth and becomes an obstacle.

-Living life, navigating change, being in relationships, creating a business, and maintaining our sense of purpose, are best served by an open mind that refuses to bend to the familiar.
-Every time we think we got it and begin to get complacent, something invariably happens to remind us that we never really stop learning and growing.
+An open mind that refuses to bend to the familiar is best for living life, navigating change, being in relationships, creating a business, and maintaining our sense of purpose.
+Whenever we think we’ve mastered something and begin to become complacent, something invariably reminds us that we never really stop learning and growing.

-Think of an area in your life that you find challenging or difficult to deal with.
+Think of an area in your life that you find challenging to deal with.

-• Take 15-20 minutes and go for a walk outside or choose a place you feel comfortable in and sit quietly with yourself.
-Take a few deep cleansing breaths and ask yourself, “What is going on with me, right now?”
+- Take 15-20 minutes and go for a walk outside, choose a place you feel comfortable in, and sit quietly with yourself.
+Take a few deep cleansing breaths and ask yourself, “What is going on with me right now?”
 As you continue to focus on your breath, observe what comes up.

-The goal of this practice is to help you look at a challenging or stale situation through the lens of open curiosity and entertain new possibilities.
-I don’t know what will come up for you but allow yourself to be surprised.
+This practice aims to help you look at a challenging or stale situation through the lens of open curiosity and entertain new possibilities.
+I don’t know what will come up for you, but allow yourself to be surprised.
 What do you have to lose anyway?

 Another way to help you explore new ways and possibilities is this.